Exempt Building Work (does not require building consent)

 • retaining walls less than 1.5 metres in height that do not have a surcharge or 3.0 metres high in rural area if designed by a chartered professional engineer

-• fences or walls less than 2.5 metres high (all swimming pool fencing is not exempt)
+• fences or walls less than 2.5 metres high (any residential swimming pool fencing is not exempt)

 • decks, platforms or bridges less than 1.5 metres above ground level